 Manchester, M13 9PL

-Abstracting and indexingVoluntary Sector Review is abstracted in Social Care Online.
+Abstracting and indexingVoluntary Sector Review is abstracted in the International Bibliography of the Social Sciences (IBSS) and Social Care Online.

 Open Access options with Policy Press journals

 Policy Press journals comply with the RCUK, NIH, Wellcome Trust and other funding agency mandates for Open Access publication of work they support.

 Green Open Access Archiving has already been possible for some time, for more information see our policy on self archiving and institutional repositories.
 Gold Open Access Publishing (making articles freely available to the reader) is also now available upon payment of an Article Processing Charge.
 For further details please see Open Access options.